SimonSubokLee/ston-docs-son/admin/log.kr.rst

 -  ``Ftp`` `FTP client` to use

 Log is uploaded to ftp://{FTP server address}/{Virtual host name}/{Rolled log name}.
-For example, upload address of the rolled log(access_20140424_0000.log) of the virtual host(example.com) in the ftp.dummy.com server will be `ftp://ftp.dummy.com/example.com/access_20140424_0000.log`.
+For example, the upload address of the rolled log (access_20140424_0000.log) of the virtual host (example.com) in the ftp.dummy.com server will be `ftp://ftp.dummy.com/example.com/access_20140424_0000.log`.